Wolodmr/iovote/docs/api.md

 # API & Forms

-The *Vote Cast* project uses Django's built-in forms for handling user input but does not currently expose a public API.
+The *ioVote* project uses Django's built-in forms for handling user input but does not currently expose a public API.

 ## Forms Overview
 Django forms validate and process user input securely.
 The key forms include: